How to choose keywords for SEO?

 That’s why many companies hire an SEO agency to do this research on behalf of them; not only does he get those reports but The Agency does all the hard work.

-6. How to choose keywords for SEO - Matching Keywords and Media
+6. Matching Keywords and Media

 Yet many websites seem to stuff keywords into their content and hope for the best.